SpectoLabs/hoverfly/docs/pages/keyconcepts/simulations/pairs.rst

 .. todo:: @tjcunliffe to review

+.. todo:: Rewrite introduction to include a description of stored/incoming/outgoing requests/responses

+.. todo:: Be consistent with terminology

 Hoverfly simulates APIs by `matching` incoming requests to requests that it has captured previously, and returning a response that is associated with the matched request.

 Imagine scanning through a dictionary for a word, and then looking up its definition.
 Hoverfly does exactly that, but the “word” is the HTTP request that was “captured”